rootwork/rootwork.org/README.md

 If that errors, you can also try `git submodule update --init --recursive`.
 Note that there's no real guarantee this won't break things in the theme!

-# Creating a new post

-`npm run n`

-This will ask you for the title of the post and its date (defaults to today), then open the Markdown file in Sublime.
-For our purposes it is more convenient than using `hugo new ...`.

 # Generating the site for production

 `npm run p`